russgray/basildoncoder_blog/content/Marshalling-a-Variable-Length-Array-From-Unmanaged-Code-In-C#.md

     }

 There is a problem with pStringArray, unfortunately.
-The [System.Runtime.InteropServices.Marshal][SRIM] class cannot marshal a variable length array, as it needs to know in advance how big the array is in order to allocate memory.
+The [System.Runtime.InteropServices.Marshal][8] class cannot marshal a variable length array, as it needs to know in advance how big the array is in order to allocate memory.
 That's why the managed structure needs SizeConst specified in the MarshalAs attribute.